Use this file to discover all available pages before exploring further.

 By strategically using the traceFunction, traceModel, traceTool, and traceChain methods on key functions in your application, you can gain valuable insights into your custom code’s performance and behavior, complementing HoneyHive’s automatic instrumentation of LLM components.

-All traces can be visualized in the HoneyHive web app under Data Store in the session’s specified project.
+All traces can be visualized in the HoneyHive web app under Log Store in the session’s specified project.
 The session tree view shows you the execution flow of your trace, as well all the automatically captured and manually enriched attributes.